Zilliqa/scilla-docs/docs/source/scilla-checker.rst

 is trying to raise, and the ``max_block`` parameter represents the deadline by which the goal is to be met.

-The field ``backers`` is a map the addresses of contributors to the amount of money contributed, and the field ``funded`` represents whether the goal has been reached.
+The field ``backers`` is a map from the addresses of contributors to the amount of money contributed, and the field ``funded`` represents whether the goal has been reached.

 Since the field ``goal`` represents an amount of money, ``goal`` should be tagged as `Money` by the analysis.
 Similarly, the